 Retrieved from: https://www.cph.co.nz/your-health/canterbury-wellbeing-index/

-- Forsyth, D., Ashby, L., Gardner, D., … Tappin, D. (2021).
-The New Zealand Workplace Barometer Psychosocial safety climate and worker health – findings from the 2020 NZ Workplace Barometer.
+- Forsyth, D., Ashby, L., Gardner, D., … Tappin, D. (2022).
+The New Zealand Workplace Barometer Psychosocial safety climate and worker health – findings from the 2021 NZ Workplace Barometer.
 Massey University.
+For the 2021 and previous surveys, visit the NZ Workplace Baometer: https://www.massey.ac.nz/massey/learning/colleges/college-business/school-of-management/research/healthy-work-group/new-zealand-workplace-barometer.cfm

 - Happy planet index: New Zealand. (n.d.).